-Whatever you think, you know it in accordance with meditation.
+Whatever you think, you know it by meditation.
 Which you’ve always meant to settle down and get into, right?

 1. Set Small and Low Goals

-There are legends of monks walking across hot coals and not feeling a thing because they were so deep in meditation.
-That’s probably never going to be you.
+You may have heard of meditating monks walking across hot coals and not feeling a thing.
+That’s probably never going to be you!

 And why should it be?
-You have no need to commit yourself so deeply to meditation that you’re silent for the rest of your life.
+You do not need to commit yourself so profoundly to meditation that you’re silent for the rest of your life.
 Plus – it would take the rest of your life to get to that meditation level.

-Instead of setting that as your goal, set small timed intentions for your meditation practice.
+Instead of setting that as your goal, why not set small timed intentions for your meditation practice.
 Like, I want to go a full minute meditating without getting distracted by my thoughts.